-Pool Service Boca Raton — Use a Grass Catcher
+Keep Your Pool Grass-Free This Summer – Use a Grass Catcher

 Many lawn mowers offer users the option of mulching the clippings back onto the surface of the lawn or catching them in a basket to be emptied into the trash after mowing.
 Pool owners should consider the latter option so that most of the clippings are capture rather than thrown into the air.

 While recycling the clippings has benefits for the health of your lawn, it makes it more challenging to keep cut grass from landing in your pool.
 Catching and disposing of the clippings when mowing your lawn can help reduce the problem.

 Finally, sweep up any residual clippings that form on driveways or sidewalks right away.
 The longer they sit there, the higher the likelihood that the wind will pick them up and place them on the surface of your pool.

 Cleaning grass from the surface of the pool after cutting the lawn doesn’t have to be a regular chore.
 Take these simple steps to keep your pool grass free even after mowing.